Annual leave allowances

 Annual leave allowance for incomplete years

-9. When an employee is appointed after the start of the leave year, only a strictly proportionate part of the annual leave allowance should be regarded as accruing in respect of each completed month’s service in that year.
-The proportionate allowance should be rounded up to the nearest half day.
+- When an employee is appointed after the start of the leave year, only a strictly proportionate part of the annual leave allowance should be regarded as accruing in respect of each completed month’s service in that year.
+The proportionate allowance will be rounded up to the nearest half hour.

-10. Where an employee's employment terminates for whatever reason during the course of the leave year, the allowance due is a strictly proportionate part of the annual leave allowance appropriate as accruing in respect of each completed month’s service in that year.
-The proportionate allowance should be rounded up to the nearest half day.
+- Where an employee's employment terminates for whatever reason during the course of the leave year, the allowance due is a strictly proportionate part of the annual leave allowance appropriate as accruing in respect of each completed month’s service in that year.
+The proportionate allowance will be rounded up to the nearest half hour.

 Anticipation of leave